mcogswell/mcogswell.github.com/cat_vis/index.md

 {:.zoom_img}

 Some units in `conv5` are looking for faces.
 Some units are looking for ears.
+The visualized units of `conv5` which contribute to `fc6_1068` seem to look for different parts of the cat which happen to show up in different locations.

-It becomes easier to tell what's going on once the patch visualizations are added, but it's hard to fit all 5 on the same screen, so let's set aside the two least relevant units for the momement.
+It becomes easier to tell what's going on once the patch visualizations are added, but it's hard to fit all 5 on the same screen, so let's set aside two of them.
 These are looking for wheels (they look like eyes) and generic animal faces (lots and lots of conv5 activations look for some sort of animal face).